trezor/trezor-firmware/defs/README.md

 If a token shortcut has a suffix, such as `CAT (BlockCat)`, the whole thing is part of the key (so the key is `erc20:eth:CAT (BlockCat)`).

-Sometimes coins end up with duplicate symbols.
-Especially in the ERC20 world this is common occurence.
+Sometimes coins end up with duplicate symbols, which in case of ERC20 tokens leads to key collisions.
+We do not allow duplicate symbols in the data, so this doesn't affect everyday use (see below).
+However, for validation purposes, it is sometimes useful to work with unfiltered data that includes the duplicates.
 In such cases, keys are deduplicated by adding a counter at end, e.g.: `erc20:eth:SMT:0`, `erc20:eth:SMT:1`.
 Note that the suffix _is not stable_, so these coins can't be reliably uniquely identified.

+## Duplicate Detection

-This doesn't matter, because **duplicate symbols are not allowed** in our data.
+**Duplicate symbols are not allowed** in our data.
 Tokens that have symbol collisions are removed from the data set before processing.
-The duplicate status is mentioned in `support.json` (see below), but it is impossible to override.
+The duplicate status is mentioned in `support.json` (see below), but it is impossible to override from there.

 Duplicate detection works as follows: